 After an accident, your prescription medication costs may spin out of control.
 You may consider pursuing help from the Trillium Drug Program.
 This program helps people who have high prescription costs and lack the income to cover it.
 This program cannot be combined with ODSP, Ontario Works, or Private Insurance, but it is useful if prescription costs is your main issue to contend with.
 Under the TDP, you have two fees every year: a deductible based on your household income (the average amount is around 4%), and a $2 co-payment fee on every prescription.
 These reasonable costs help someone afford prescription medication after an accident.

 When you or a loved one has been in an accident, you have more resources on hand than you might think.
 An injury lawyer is the first, and most obvious person on your side; the government isn’t far behind.
 These four benefits are a huge help for a family that has been shaken by an accident.
 The Greater Toronto Area is full of young families who may need to take advantage of these benefits one day.
 With a personal injury lawyer on their side and the use of government help, they should be able to get through the tough times that follow an injury or accident.
 If you are in need of consulting with a lawyer, or your family has experienced an accident, contact Wynperle Law to have your questions answered.
-They can be contacted via at 1-866-696-0300, or toll free at (866) 696-0300.
+They can be contacted via toll free at 1-866-696-0300.